actframework/actframework/README.md

 * SQL DB with Ebean: https://github.com/actframework/act-demo-apps/tree/master/fullstack-app/todo-ebean
 * Transactional support with Ebean: https://github.com/actframework/act-demo-apps/tree/master/fullstack-app/transaction-ebean

 All the demo apps shall be able to run directly by `cd path/to/app` and `mvn clean compile exec:exec`.
-Then you can open your browser and navigate to `http://localhost:5460`
+Then you can open your browser and navigate to `http://localhost:5460`.
+The demo apps are using default view based on [Rythm](http://rythmengine.org), which is my another open source contribution.

+At the moment ACT framework is still under development and not ready for product use.
+But you are welcome to give it a try and send me feedback by [raising issues](/actframework/actframework/issues) or send email to actframework@googlegroup.com. 中国朋友可以申请加入ＱＱ群：283919975.

+Happy coding!